Installing Tekton Dashboard

 To install Tekton Dashboard on a Kubernetes cluster:

-Run the following command to install Tekton Dashboard and its dependencies:
+Run the following command to install Tekton Dashboard:

 Previous versions are available at